-- Whale watching operators and recreational fishers are routinely violating the 400-metre protection zone buffers around Southern Resident killer whales.
+- Whale watching operators and recreational fishers still violate the 400-metre protection zone buffers around Southern Resident killer whales.

-- Additionally, some recreational fishing vessels continued fishing within 400m and 200m of Southern Resident killer whales, refusing to lift their gear when asked to by Straitwatch.
+- Some recreational fishing vessels continued fishing within 400m and 200m of Southern Resident killer whales, refusing to lift their gear when asked to by Straitwatch.

 - New regulations governing distance around Southern Resident killer whales came into effect in 2019.
 Since then, Canadian fisheries enforcement have been present in less than two percent of scans by Straitwatch.
 By comparison, U.S. federal and state authorities were observed monitoring vessel behaviour around Southern Resident killer whales roughly 20 percent of the time.

-- The newly released data also shows some positive trends: from 2018 to 2020 – the period of increased regulations for vessels – there were significant declines in vessel numbers within 400 metres of Southern Resident killer whales: 71 percent for private vessels and 90 percent for commercial whale watching operators.
+- Data compiled by Straitwatch shows some positive trends: from 2018 to 2020 – the period of increased regulations for vessels – there were significant declines in vessel numbers within 400 metres of Southern Resident killer whales: 71 percent for private vessels and 90 percent for commercial whale watching operators.
 The trend reflects the stronger federal regulations on distance and the Sustainable Whale Watch Agreement restricting commercial whale watching operators from pursuing Southern Resident killer whales.

 2. Enhanced federal protection measures

 Beginning in 2019, the federal government has mandated increasingly enhanced protection measures for Southern Resident killer whales, including:

 - Distance: All watercraft vessels must remain 400 metres from Southern Resident killer whales in B.C. coastal waters from Campbell River to Ucluelet.

 - Sanctuaries: No fishing or boating within Swiftsure Bank, Saturna Island and Pender Island interim sanctuary zones between June 1 and November 30.